wojciechteclaw/LBD-Converter-Online/README.md

 Run application using some server:
 * Install server `npm i http-server`

 * Run server `npm http-server ./`

 ### Using docker

-Run the docker container, the application will run at the port 3000: `docker-compose up`
+Run the docker container: `docker-compose up`

+The application runs at http://localhost:3000

+One can configure the port editing the file or using direct run from Dockerfile:
+`docker build -t lbd-vis .`
+`docker run -p 1234:80 lbd-vis`

 ## Usage
 ### 1. Welcome view